hjzhou988/Structural_Variants_pipeline/Genome STRiP/README.md

 Software can be downloaded from Genome STRiP website after registration.
 Just directly unzip the downloaded file into your preferred location, and it does not need to be compiled.

 ## Reference Genome bundle
 I used the reference genome bundle HG19 in Alden's folder, where there is not only the reference genome, but also the gcmask files (required in SVPreprocess) and svmask files (required in the SVPreprocess, SVDiscovery, and SVGenotyper).
+I explicitely specified these mask files in the scripts.
+However, they will be used by default if you don't specify them.
+The low complexity mask files (lcmask.fasta) is optional, and they are not used if you don't specify them.

 ## SVPreprocess
 * The script was in general based on the script from Dr. Alden Huang and the test script from the software's folder svtoolkit/installtest